TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/northern-sea/Northern%20Sea%20Small.png)
 # Main Quest

+The Main Quest will serve as a sort of sequel to Rise in the East.
+It will begin some time after Rise is completed.

 ## Troubled Waters

 - Some time after Rise of the East is complete you get a letter to meet an EEC rep named Florian in the Windhelm office.